-Floppy Totaal is a Rotterdam based research project that investigates the reuse and re-purposing of 'outdated' technology as a cultural phenomenon.
-By examining the contemporary usage of the iconic floppy diskette as a case study, we can assess the way past technology is integrated into our culture today, as well as its future potential.
-We aim to become a central knowledge hub in our field of interest by means of live events and an active online environment that collects and showcases relevant lectures, workshops, games, performances and installations.
-The goal of our project is to inject the debate surrounding obsolescent media with new enthusiasm and stimulate a critical approach to our topic with the help of extensive research.
+Floppy Totaal is a Rotterdam based research project that investigates the reuse and repurposing of 'outdated' technology as a cultural phenomenon.
+By examining the contemporary usage of the iconic floppy disk, we assess the way past technology is integrated into our culture today and its future prospectives.

-Within the context of profit-driven planned obsolescence in the field of consumer electronics, it is important to enquire after the reuse and repurposing of "outdated" technologies.
-With e-dump piles growing larger and more conspicuous every year, how do artists and consumers engage with old media?
-Some challenge redundancy through the contemporary usage and creative repurposing of old technology.
-This method goes beyond mere nostalgia, and is shaped by a vibrant community that combines products and machinery from the past with brand new ones.
-The result is a hybrid cultural expression that reveals the necessity to question the way in which technological development gets framed both by media-centered research and popular culture.
+Within the context of profit-driven planned obsolescence, it is important to inquire after the reuse and repurposing of ‘obsolete’ technologies.
+With electronic waste piles growing larger and more conspicuous every year, how do artists and consumers engage with older media?
+The ideology behind redundancy is questioned through the contemporary usage and creative repurposing of outdated technology.
+This method goes beyond mere nostalgia, and is shaped by a number of artists and theorists that (re)introduce older technology in our current times, often combining media from the past with brand new ones.
+The result is a hybrid cultural expression that reveals the necessity to question the way in which technological development gets framed, both by media-centered research and popular culture.

-Floppy Totaal aims to study the contemporary repurposing of past technology as a widespread cultural phenomenom.
-We have chosen to highlight the floppy diskette, which is one of the most typical examples of a redundant storage medium.
-Even though the 3,5 inch floppy diskette has slowly moved towards inevitable redundancy around the turn of the century, mostly due to alternatives provided by the market, there are still many artists and researchers working with the medium and finding new uses for it today.
-Film- makers, composers, programmers, writers and archivists; All of these approach the floppy disk as a medium with specific qualities, utilizing its 1,44MB storage space for its possibilities and not focusing on its limitations.
-We believe that examining these diverse approaches to older technology can provides us with alternative answers to contemporary questions and will help us assess our present-day situation.
-After all; past technology is very much a thing of the present!
+Floppy Totaal aims to study the contemporary usage of past technology as a widespread cultural phenomenon.
+We have chosen to highlight the floppy diskette, because it is one of the more iconic examples of a medium that is considered obsolete.
+Even though the 3,5 inch floppy diskette has slowly moved towards redundancy around the turn of the century, mostly due to alternatives provided by the market, there are still many artists and researchers working with the medium and finding new uses for it today.
+Film- makers, musicians, programmers, painters, hackers, crafters, writers and archivists; All of these approach the floppy disk as a medium with specific qualities, utilizing its 1,44MB storage space for its possibilities instead of focusing on its limitations.